BeppeInfo/BeppeInfo.github.io/_posts/2016-06-18-never_too_late.md

 ---
 layout: post
 title: My 2016 GSoC Project - Part VIII
-subtitle: It's Never Too Late
+subtitle: It's Never Too Late to Go Back
 category: Programming
 tags: [GSoC, Jupyter, Scilab, OpenSSL]
 ---

 Ok, I know I'm late again this week, but that is not (completely) due to laziness.
-I'd wish to say that it has to do with real life issues, but I'm not sure if academic life can be called "real life" (or even "life").
+I'd wish to say that it has to do with **real life issues**, but I'm not sure if academic life can be called **"real life"** (or even **"life"**).
 This routine is really taking a toll on me.

 To make it brief, I just want to let you know that some things stated on my last post are not valid anymore: talking to **Clément David** (if I have not mentioned him yet, he is one of my **GSoC** mentors) at [Scilab GSoC mailing list](http://mailinglists.scilab.org/Scilab-GSOC-Mailing-Lists-Archives-f2646148.html), I got to know that **OpenSSL** is already a dependency of **Scilab**, so to run my **Jupyter Kernel** it'll be needed anyways.